 Although a goodwill letter for student loans isn’t guaranteed to fix your credit, writing one is worth a shot.
 At worst, your loan servicer will reject your request.
 But at best, your servicer will ask the credit bureaus to remove those late payments from your record.

-So what exactly is a student loan goodwill letter, and how can it lead to late payment adjustments?
 Here’s what you need to know, along with a sample of a goodwill letter for student loans that you can use as a template.

-What is a student loan goodwill letter?
+- Does a student loan goodwill letter work?

 So if you have late payments on your credit report, you could get slapped with high rates on a mortgage, car loan, personal loan or line of credit — or not even qualify in the first place.
 But if your goodwill letter is successful, your lender might remove those negative marks on your credit report.
 In that case, you’ll see your credit score improve right away.